-Figure viii - Location Plan
+Figure vii - Indicative Plot Layout Plan

-- 7.6 It is considered the highlighted land represents a sustainable location given its close proximity to Pontyberem, which falls within the Ammanford/Cross-Hands cluster and is classed as a Service Centre in Strategic Policy SP3 of the LDP. - 7.7 Natural Resources Wales Development Advice Maps indicate that the land does not lie within a Zone C1 or C2 flood area as defined by the development advice maps referred to in Technical Advice Note 15, Development and Flood Risk (TAN 15), as illustrated in the DAM extract below (Figure ix). - 7.8 TAN15 states that new development should be directed away from Zone C and towards zone A, otherwise to zone B, where river or coastal flooding will be less of an issue.
-The site is not considered to be at risk of flooding during at least the 1 in 1000 year event. - 7.9 The development advice maps supplemented by sediment data, held by the British Geological Survey (BGS), of historical flooding.
+- 7.4 The site is directly related to the identified settlement of Pontyberem.
+As illustrated on the previous location plan (Figure i), the site represents a sustainable location given its close proximity to Pontyberem, which falls within the Ammanford/Cross-Hands cluster and is classed as a Service Centre in Strategic Policy SP3 of the LDP. - 7.5 Natural Resources Wales Development Advice Maps indicate that the site does not lie within a Zone C1 or C2 flood area as defined by

+- the development advice maps referred to in Technical Advice Note 15, Development and Flood Risk (TAN 15), as illustrated in the DAM extract below (Figure viii). - 7.6 TAN15 states that new development should be directed away from Zone C and towards zone A, otherwise to zone B, where river or coastal flooding will be less of an issue.
+The site is not considered to be at risk of flooding during at least the 1 in 1000 year event. - 7.7 The development advice maps supplemented by sediment data, held by the British Geological Survey (BGS), of historical flooding.
 The maps adopt a precautionary principle and are based on the best known information available at the time.
 It is noted that the NRW flood maps show the site as being flood free during the Q100 event and Q1000 event.

-Figure ix - DAM Map
+Figure viii - DAM Map

-7.10 The Flood Map for Planning Wales also indicates that the land subject of this representation is not at risk from localised or surface water flooding; this is illustrated on the FMfP extract below (Figure x).
+7.8 The Flood Map for Planning Wales also indicates that the site is not at risk from localised or surface water flooding; this is illustrated on the FMfP extract below (Figure ix).
 The Flood Risk Map below demonstrates that apart from a small section of the site frontage, the site falls outside of Flood Zone 2 and Flood Zone 3, as such falls within and an area deemed at low flood risk from rivers.
-The land will not be affected during the 1 in 1000 fluvial (Q1000 event or 0.1% event) and would also be flood free during the 1 in 100 (Q100) flood event.
+The site will not be affected during the 1 in 1000 fluvial (Q1000 event or 0.1% event) and would also be flood free during the 1 in 100 (Q100) flood event.

-Figure x - FMfP
+Figure ix - FMfP

-- 7.11 The land does not fall within a C1 or C2 flood risk zone as delineated by TAN15 DAM flood maps.
+- 7.9 The site does not fall within a C1 or C2 flood risk zone as delineated by TAN15 DAM flood maps.
 Neither does it fall within a Flood Zone 2 or Flood Zone 3 as delineated by FMfP (Flood Map for Planning Wales).
 As such, ISA Objective 4 (Climatic Factors) and ISA Objective 5 (Water) are both satisfied in this instance.

-- 7.12 The land is not located within or immediately any of the following designated sites:
+- 7.10 The site is not located within or immediately any of the following designated sites:

 - Sites of Special Scientific Interest (SSSI)

 - Special Areas of Conservation (SAC)

 - Special Protection Areas (SPA)

 - National Nature Reserves (NNR)

 - Local Nature Reserves (LNR)

 - Common Land or registered village green